-All concerns of poor practice or concerns about a child's welfare brought about by the behaviour of colleagues should be reported without delay to the Executive headteacher.
-Where there are concerns allegations about the Executive headteacher/principal this should be referred to the chair of governors/chair of the management committee/proprietor.
-In a situation where there is a conflict of interest in reporting the matter to the Executive headteacher/principal this should be reported directly to the Local Authority Designated Officer (LADO).
+All concerns of poor practice or concerns about a child's welfare brought about by the behaviour of colleagues should be reported without delay to the Head teacher.
+Where there are concerns allegations about the head teacher this should be referred to the Executive Director.
+Where there is a concern regarding the Executive Director, this should be referred to the chair of governors via the clerk at clerk@respectschools.co.uk .
+In a situation where there is a conflict of interest in reporting the matter to the Executive Director this should be reported directly to the Local Authority Designated Officer (LADO).
 The member of staff should make a record which will include time, date, place of incident, persons present, what was witnessed, what was said etc; this should then be signed and dated.